remix-run/remix-website/data/posts/remix-vs-next.md

 Like the search page, SSG is out the door.
 SSG has a limited set of use-cases, your performance is gone the moment you want to display personalized information.

-For Remix, this is just a different database query on the back end.
+For Remix, this is just a different database query on the backend.

 Virtually every website has users.
 As your site grows you're going to start showing the user more and more personalized information.